 In psychology, risk preferences are commonly defined as the preference for actions that are rewarding but involve some chance of an adverse outcome (Mata et al. 2018).
-Behavioral risk-preference measures are unlikely to fully capture this more general notion of risk preference.
-For example, eliciting risk preferences through monetary decision tasks may tell us very little about the variation in people's preferences for risky consumption goods (for example, smoking).
-Behavioral risk-preference measures are also silent about whether people are more willing to take risks in one context

-(for example, driving) than another (for example, health).
-If the ultimate goal of eliciting risk preferences is to predict risk-taking behavior, measures based on simple monetary gambles are unlikely to be first-best.
+Behavioral risk preference measures are unlikely to fully capture this more general notion of risk preference.
+For example, eliciting risk preferences through monetary decision tasks may tell us very little about the variation in people's preferences for risky consumption goods (e.g., smoking).
+Behavioral risk preference measures are also silent about whether people are more willing to take risks in one context (e.g., driving) than another (e.g., health).
+If the ultimate goal of eliciting risk preferences is to predict risk-taking behavior, measures based on simple monetary gambles are unlikely to be first-best.7

 Stated risk preferences are available in SOEP for selected years.
-Respondents were asked "How willing are you to take risks, in general?"
-Each responded on an ordinal scale from 0 (not willing) to 10 (very willing).
-The favorable predictive properties of this question are well established (Dohmen et al. 2011; Vieider et al. 2015; Falk et al. 2016), and it is widely used as an overall measure of risk preferences.
+Respondents were asked "How willing are you to take risks, in general?"; each responded on an ordinal scale from 0 (not willing) to 10 (very willing).
+The favorable predictive properties of this question are well-established (Dohmen et al. 2011; Vieider et al. 2015; Falk et al. 2016) and it is widely used as an overall measure of risk preferences.
 Domain-specific versions of this question with respect to financial, health, occupational, sports/leisure, driving, and social (trust) decisions were also asked in some years.
-Domain-specific, rather than general, risk preferences have been shown to be better predictors of risk-taking behavior relevant to that domain (for example, Weber, Blais, and Nancy Betz 2002; Dohmen et al. 2011).
-We therefore present results using both the general willingness to take risks and the domain-specific stated risk-preference measures.
+Domain-specific, rather than general, risk preferences have been shown to be better predictors of risk-taking behavior relevant to that domain (e.g., Weber et al. 2002; Dohmen et al. 2011).
+We therefore present results using both the general willingness to take risks and the domain-specific stated risk preference measures.
 We view these preferences as distinct from behavioral risk preferences.
-In particular, we expect stated risk preferences to be informed by past risk-taking behavior, particularly when measured in respect of specific domains.
+In particular, we expect stated risk preferences to be informed by past risk-taking behavior, particularly when measured in respect of specific domains.9

-We estimate pooled linear regression models of the risk preference score-which is increasing in willingness to take risks-and present results in Table 3.
-Our unconditional ordinary least squares (OLS) estimates (Panel A) reveal that overall depression is associated with significantly less willingness to take risks, both in general and across most domains.
+We estimate pooled linear regression models of the risk preference score - which is increasing in willingness to take risks - and present results in Table 3.10 Our unconditional OLS estimates (panel A) reveal that overall depression is associated with significantly less willingness to take risks, both in general and across most domains.
 The exceptions are that depression is associated with a greater willingness to take health risks and is uncorrelated with occupational risk attitudes.
 These unconditional estimates are highly sensitive to the inclusion of controls, however.
-The link between the risk of depression and risk aversion is generally weaker-and sometimes changes sign-once we account for people's demographic and human capital characteristics (see Panel B).
-In the health domain, however, the extent to which those who are depressive are more willing to take risks is amplified once we condition on controls.
-Conditionally, depression is linked to a greater, rather than lower, willingness to take risks in driving, finance, and occupation domains, although only the estimate for finance
+The link between the risk of depression and risk aversion is generally weaker - and sometimes changes sign - once we account for people's demographic and human capital characteristics (see panel B).
+In the health domain, however, the extent to which the depressive are more willing to take risks is amplified once we condition on controls.
+Conditionally, depression is linked to a greater, rather than lower, willingness to take risks in driving, finance, and occupation domains, although only the estimate for finance is statistically significant at the five percent level.
+Absolute effect sizes range from a 1.2 percent difference (occupation) to a 7.7 percent difference (general).